Sporting Highs and Lows - Episode one with Paul Walsh

 Pamela says that addiction is a ‘shortcut term’ for a combination of factors, which might start to form in early life experiences and are influenced by each person’s environment as they grow up.
 She notes how social displacement is a huge part of becoming a famous sports personality, taking them out of everything they’ve ever known and into a culture where they suddenly have everything they’ve ever wanted.

 Paul has now been volunteering years, and loves helping others going through the same challenges he has faced.
 He says that providing a service to others helps him to feel spiritual, and he feels immense pride when he sees the progress of people he sponsors.
 He attends regular AA meetings wherever he travels around the world; during the pandemic’s restrictions, he’s been doing them over Zoom.

 Alcoholism is a serious condition that requires the help of experienced specialists.
 If you feel that you or someone you know is struggling with alcohol addiction, it’s important to reach out for professional support.

-At Priory Group, we can carry out an initial no-obligation assessment to determine each person’s needs before recommending treatment.
+At Priory, we can carry out an initial no-obligation assessment to determine each person’s needs before recommending treatment.
 Our most comprehensive course of treatment is our 28-day residential Addiction Treatment Programme.
 This incorporates the 12-step treatment philosophy, a model universally approved for its effective guiding principles, focusing on each person’s motivations for overcoming their addiction.